David and Goliath: Small One-step Model Beats Large Diffusion with Score Post-training: Additional Discussions

 The CFG reward scale controls the strength of using CFG rewards when training.
 We empirically find that the best CFG scale for Diff-Instruct* is the same as the best CFG scale for sampling from the reference diffusion model.
 However, $\alpha_{cfg}$ may conflicts with $\alpha_{rew}$.
 In the Stable Diffusion 1.5 experiment, we find that using a large CFG reward scale leads to worse human preferences.
 Therefore, the proper combination of $(\alpha_{rew}, \alpha_{cfg})$ asks for careful tuning.

-The diffusion model weighting $\lambda(t)$ and the generator loss weighting $w(t)$ controls the strengths put on each time level of updating assistant diffusion and the student generator.
+The diffusion model weighting $\lambda(t)$ and the one-step model loss weighting $w(t)$ controls the strengths put on each time level of updating assistant diffusion and the student generator.
 We empirically find that it is decent to set $\lambda(t)$ to be the same as the default training weighting function for the reference diffusion.
-And it is decent to set the $w(t)=1$ for all time-levels in practice.
+And it is decent to set the $w(t)=1$ for all time levels in practice.
 In the following section, we give more discussions on Diff-Instruct*.